 Many book club members said that they felt a strong connection to Bod and were curious to know what happens to him after he leaves the graveyard and enters the world of the living.
-But that's not a question that Gaiman wants answer for his young readers.
+But that's not a question that Gaiman wants to answer for his young readers.

 "You should be continuing the story in your head when it's done," he says.
 "You should close that last page, but the characters keep on living.
 I love talking to young readers who have their own ideas about what happened to Bod after the story is over. ...
 Everything you need to know for the book is there in the last few pages.
 He has adventures."

-Clarivel Ann Dinh from Ventura, Calif. was curious to know whether Bod would return to the graveyard when he died.
+Clarivel Ann Dinh from Ventura, Calif., was curious to know whether Bod would return to the graveyard when he died.

 "I hope so," Gaiman answers.
 "It would be a good thing if he did.
 I think he'd really like that. ...
 The graveyard is his home and it's his childhood home, but I think he realizes that there comes a point — and everybody in the graveyard knows — there comes a point where you cannot keep a child in his or her childhood home anymore.
 You have to go out and have your adventures ... explore ... and discover life."

-More Questions For Gaiman From NPR's Back-Seat Book Club
+More Questions For Gaiman From NPR's Backseat Book Club

 How did you come up with the ideas for the odd names for the characters in the story? — Michael Curtis, 11, York, Pa.

 Truthfully, a lot of the best names in the book I actually got from headstones.
 Because of one of the things I tended to do while writing and researching The Graveyard Book is, I would go to graveyards, and just go and wander around there.
 I'd have tours of some of the great graveyards in the world — some in New Orleans, there's a wonderful one outside Glasgow, in Scotland.
-There's High Gate Cemetary in London, from which I stole the Egyptian walk that I put into the book.
+There's Highgate Cemetery in London, from which I stole the Egyptian walk that I put into the book.
 Every now and then, if I saw something on a headstone, a really good little epitaph or something, I would write it down.
-And I stole a lot a really good names, especially family names and first names, and then I'd sort of mix and match.
+And I stole a lot of really good names, especially family names and first names, and then I'd sort of mix and match.

 How did you manage to make such a morose topic so welcoming and light?
 I love to write stories that have a little bit of creepiness to them, but always manage to over-do it and turn it into a horror story. — Sarah Matthews, 14, Florence, Ala.